tshepang/blog/content/2007-movie-review.md

 What helped make [Apocalypto] feel so real is its cast of unknowns; I did not notice any misplacement or annoying performance.
-The runner-up is the cast of *American Ganster* (and that does not include the two leads). *Hot Fuzz* wins the title for comic cast.
+The runner-up is the cast of *American Gangster* (and that does not include the two leads). *Hot Fuzz* wins the title for comic cast.

 ## performances